 Two little girls and their father sit on the edge of the pool and smile at Barton SpringsKids at Barton Springs.
 Credit Monet Hambrick.

-Barton Springs Pool Hours & Admissions
+Barton Springs Pool Frequently Asked Questions

 Barton Springs Pool Accessibility

 The pool is ADA accessible, with ramps and a sidewalk down to the water’s edge on the north end of the pool (ramps may be slick).
 Handicapped parking is available in the adjacent parking lot.
 Call (512) 974-6300 to inquire about water-accessible wheelchair availability.
+After a visit to Barton Springs, check out a few more swimming holes in and around Austin.

 Headshot of Kate McDermott Blog AuthorContributed by Kate McDermott.